Calling Endpoints from JavaScript

 Client-based CORS Configuration

-Section titled “Client-based CORS Configuration”One approach to configuring CORS is to use the AllowedCorsOrigins
+Section titled “Client-based CORS Configuration”One approach to configuring CORS is to use the AllowedCorsOrigins collection on

 the client configuration.